innergnome/FictionBoard-Site/docs/themes.md

 ### Classes and how to use them

-> TODO: Write specific instructions of how and where to do styling.
+> TODO: Write on best practice for how to use the classes in combination and with tags and pseudo classes.

 ## File and folder structure of a theme